How to Make Candied Yams

 A Simple Step-by-Step Guide

 Candied yams, a southern staple, emerge on dining tables particularly during festive occasions and holidays, serving as a delightful side dish that balances sweetness with the warmth of spices.
 This dish is revered for its deep roots in Southern cooking traditions and its ability to complement a variety of main courses.
-Made with succulent sweet potatoes that are sliced into rounds or inch slices and coated with a caramelized glaze of brown sugar (how long does sugar last?), they offer a flavor that is both rich and comforting.
+Made with succulent sweet potatoes (What wine goes well with sweet potatoes?) that are sliced into rounds or inch slices and coated with a caramelized glaze of brown sugar (how long does sugar last?), they offer a flavor that is both rich and comforting.
 The process involves baking the potatoes until they become tender, allowing the marriage of flavors from ingredients such as ground cinnamon, ground nutmeg (how long does nutmeg last?), and, often, a hint of vanilla extract.

 The preparation of candied yams doesn't have to be complicated.
 Beginning with selecting the right size sweet potatoes, commonly referred to as yams in this recipe, one should aim for consistent cuts whether opting for rounds or bitesize pieces.
 These pieces are then traditionally arranged in a baking or casserole dish.
 To create the signature sweet coating, a mixture of melted unsalted or salted butter, depending on preference, and brown sugar is prepared.
 Many variations include aromatic spices and additional ingredients like orange juice, maple syrup (how long does maple syrup last?), or pecans (how long do pecans last?), each contributing its unique taste and texture.
 Some recipes even suggest a finish with miniature marshmallows (how long do marshmallows last?) that are added towards the end of baking, creating a toasty, gooey topping when broiled for a few minutes.